isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-can-fleas-live-without-a-host/index.md

 - Their hind legs are also powerful enough to jump 150 times their own length to get to the host.
 As for the female, they start to lay eggs within a period of 48 hours.
 All the eggs laid before mating are infertile and will not hatch.
 As the flea takes more of pet blood it continues to lay eggs that hatch.
 - A female can lay up 20-30 per day and up to 180 eggs in its lifespan.
-However, if the environmental conditions are not good, the pupa may stay in the cocoon for up to a period of one year.�The adult fleas are not many and their population is about 5 percent.
+However, if the environmental conditions are not good, the pupa may stay in the cocoon for up to a period of one year.The adult fleas are not many and their population is about 5 percent.
 Read Also:
 [Can Fleas Bite Through Clothes?](https://pestpolicy.com/can-fleas-bite-through-clothes/)
 ## **How Long Do Fleas Live With A Host? **